 Sound familiar?
 These are all comments that many trainers experience when training clients, but are they excuses or are they unconscious protective measures?
 And is there a difference?

-An excuse tries to explain (a fault or an offense) in the hope of being forgiven or understood.
+An excuse tries to explain (a fault or an offence) in the hope of being forgiven or understood.
 We all partake in some sort of self-deception, at least some of the time.
 The thing to be aware of, if you can, is whether this is to see a reduction in an instinctive desire or simply a conscious explanation to seek forgiveness.

 So what sort of defence mechanisms can people encounter?

 This is when you revert back to a childlike emotional state in which unconscious fears and/or anxieties may reappear.
 It is believed that we develop through different stages during childhood and these stages can be reverted back to during phases of uncomfortable psychological distress.

 This can be simply defined as thinking away an emotion or situation you don’t enjoy.
-Your client may have lost a partner because they didn’t find them attractive anymore due to their increasing weight, but to protect themselves the client may instead look to consider this a blessing because it gives them more time to concentrate on themselves and their weight loss.
+Your client may have lost a partner because they didn’t find them attractive due to their weight.
+To protect themselves they may look to consider this a blessing, giving them more time to concentrate their weight loss.
 It’s the spark they have been waiting for.